You’re putting in the work, so why does it feel like you’re getting nowhere?

 “Make it pretty!” as our fearless leader Ryan likes to say.
 Graceful and controlled movement wins over a just-barely-made-it repetition every time.

-Body area circumference measurements, especially at the waist, are good and reliable indicators of change.
-If your weight stays the same but you’ve lost an inch off your waist, that’s a sure sign that you’ve gained muscle and lost fat.
+- Waist measurements are more reliable than a scale.
+If your weight stays the same but you’ve lost an inch off your waist, you’ve likely gained muscle and lost fat.

 3. Measuring Performance Progress